Ares-Developers/Ares-docs/new/superweapons.rst

   players.
 If this is set to :value:`yes`, the AI targeting options are used to infer the best target cell.
 Defaults to :value:`no`.
 :tagdef:`[SuperWeapon]SW.ManualFire=boolean`
-  Sets whether this super weapon can be fired by the owning player.
-If set to :value:`no`, the player will not be able to launch the super weapon.
-This setting is ignored if :tag:`SW.AutoFire=no` is set.
+  Sets whether this super weapon can be manually fired by the owning player.
+If set to :value:`no`, the player will not be able to get a selection cursor for this super weapon when clicking the cameo.
+This setting is ignored if :tag:`SW.AutoFire=no` is set, because the player would have no way to fire this super weapon.
+You can use this on auto-firing super weapons where the targeting mode might prevents it from being fired (like the Lightning Storm or Psychic Dominator, if another super weapon of this type is currently active).
 Defaults to :value:`yes`.
 :tagdef:`[SuperWeapon]SW.RequiresTarget=enum land|water|empty|infantry|units|buildings`
   Which items this super weapon can fire upon.
 Hovering above an allowed item will show the :tag:`Cursor`, otherwise the player gets the :tag:`NoCursor` and